Explore Graduate Programs

 Accelerated Programs allow academically qualified students to complete an undergraduate bachelors degree and a graduate degree on an accelerated timeline.
 Typically students will complete a portion of the required graduate coursework while an undergraduate student which counts towards both degrees.
 After the student completes the undergraduate degree requirements, the student is converted to graduate status to fulfill remaining requirements.

 Interested in completing a master’s degree in a convenient online format?
-USF ranks as a national leader in online education, according to the Guide to Online Schools, ranking 25th on its 'best overall' list of top nonprofit and for-profit schools (2013).
+USF ranks as a national leader in online education, according to 2022 rankings by U.S. News and World Report.
 Some programs are completely online and others have a mixture of online and on campus courses.
 Visit the Online Programs website for more information.